sunshine-7/python/readme.txt

-Python is a strong language.
+Python is a very good language.